A Domain Specific Language for Testing Consensus Implementations: Case studies

 \section{Case studies}

-Using our DSL, we created unit tests to test open source implementations of \textbf{Tendermint}\footnote{https://github.com/tendermint/tendermint}~\cite{tendermint} (version 34.3), \textbf{Raft}\footnote{https://github.com/etcd-io/etcd/tree/main/raft}~\cite{raft} (version v3.5.2) and \textbf{BFTSmart}\footnote{http://github.com/bft-smart/library}.
-The Tendermint protocol is the backbone of the cosmos network\footnote{https://cosmos.network} of blockchains and is inspired by PBFT.
-Tendermint solves the consensus problem for a distributed network of replicas in a byzantine fault model.
-Similarly, BFTSmart\cite{DBLP:conf/dsn/BessaniSA14,DBLP:conf/edcc/SousaB12} is a byzantine consensus algorithm that is used to build key-value stores and distributed file systems.
+Using our DSL we write unit tests for three open source protocol implementations, \textbf{Tendermint}\footnote{https://github.com/tendermint/tendermint}~\cite{tendermint} (version 34.3), \textbf{Raft}\footnote{https://github.com/etcd-io/etcd/tree/main/raft}~\cite{raft} (version v3.5.2) and \textbf{BFTSmart}\footnote{https://github.com/bft-smart/library}.
+They are production implementations of popular consensus algorithms and are used in a wide variety of applications.
+The Tendermint protocol is a Byzantine consensus algorithm inspired by PBFT and is the backbone of the cosmos network\footnote{https://cosmos.network}.
+We test the official implementation of Tendermint written in Go.
+Similarly, BFTSmart\cite{DBLP:conf/dsn/BessaniSA14,DBLP:conf/edcc/SousaB12} implements in Java a Byzantine consensus algorithm.
+It is used to build key-value stores and distributed file systems.
 Raft is a popular benign consensus protocol that tolerates crash failures.
-It is used in many cloud services such as \texttt{etcd} and distributed graph databases such as \texttt{dgraph}
+We test the Go implementation that is used in many cloud services such as \texttt{etcd} and distributed graph databases such as \texttt{dgraph}.

-With our evaluation of the three protocols, we aim to answer the following questions, \begin{enumerate} \item[Q1] Can our DSL and~\toolname be used to write unit tests that are short and effective? \item[Q2] Can we write tests to replicate known bugs? \end{enumerate} We inject benign faults in Raft, Tendermint and BFTSmart to induce deviations from a normal execution and in Tendermint and BFTSmart, we inject byzantine faults by changing the contents of the messages that are observed by \toolname.
-For all the protocols, in our evaluation we record: (1) Outcomes of unit tests (number of iterations where the assertion is true), (2) Developer effort in terms of LOC, and (3) Complexity of tests (number of filters, state machine states and filter distance)

-Additionally, we introduce a measure of filter distance (Section~\ref{sec:filter_distance}) to aid the developer in writing unit tests.
-With this measure, the developer can chose to forego writing some of the filters and rely on PCTCP's exploration.